DonatDonat123/Chatbot_Submission/README.md

 LASTMINUTE HELPER

 Description: Lastminute Helper is a Telegram-Chatbot that helps to pick a destination for a city trip.
+Why don't you try it out and add him on Telegram under "GeoMaster" and have a chat ?
 In the state of submission it comprises the following functions:

 	- Introduction of it's function by entering "/start"
 	- Basic rule-based chit-chat